lepLinus/ERC4337Wallet/Docs/BatchedWallet.md

 Entrypoints are contracts that are deployed on each chain onces, and should be used by all erc4337 wallets.
 Read more at: https://www.erc4337.io/docs/understanding-ERC-4337/entry-point-contract

+The BatchedWallet is a fork of [SimpleAccount](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/SimpleAccount.sol)

+Changes to forked contract:
+use recent OZ version

 ## Functions

 ### State Chaning functions